survivejs/webpack-book/manuscript/building/01_source_maps.md

 ![Source maps in Chrome](images/sourcemaps.png)

-To improve the debuggability of an application, you can set up **source maps** for both code and styling.
-Source maps allow you to see exactly where an error was raised in the source.
-If the source has gone through any transformations, for example transpiling or pre-processing, they map the transformed source to its original form so that you can use browser tooling for debugging making them particularly valuable for development.
-Without source maps you would be left to try and deduce which piece of your original code the transformed code mapped to.
+When your source code has gone through any transformations, debugging becomes a problem.
+When debugging in a browser, how to tell where the original code is? **Source maps** solve this problem by providing a mapping between the original and the transformed source code.
+In addition to source compiling to JavaScript, this works for styling as well.

 One approach is to simply skip source maps during development and rely on browser support of language features.
 If you use ES6 without any extensions and develop using a modern browser, this can work.
-The great advantage of doing this is that you avoid all the problems related to source maps while gaining better performance.
+The advantage of doing this is that you avoid all the problems related to source maps while gaining better performance.

 T> If you want to understand the ideas behind source maps in greater detail, [read Ryan Seddon's introduction to the topic](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).